 The Importance of Lacing Your Boots Correctly

 The importance of lacing up your boots correctly cannot be overstated.
 There are two main reasons that lacing up your boots correctly is so important; first, you need to choose the right lacing technique for the terrain you’re going to be on.
 For example, you’re going to need to use a different lacing technique for mountainous terrain than you would use for hiking on the plains.
 Second, lacing up hiking boots incorrectly can lead to foot problems like bruised toenails or painful blisters.
-As a result, these problems can ruin what would otherwise be a beautiful hike.
+As a result, these problems can can turn what would have been a beautiful hike into a difficult and challenging hike.

 Not only will lacing up your boots correctly help you avoid such problems, there are even lacing techniques that will allow existing foot conditions to heal.

 Here are some different types of knots and lacing techniques to try out on your hiking boots.